shakes76/PatternAnalysis-2023/README.md

-# VQ-VAE with PixelCNN for Brain Image Reconstruction and Generation
+# VQ-VAE with PixelCNN for Oasis Brain MRI Image Reconstruction and Generation

 ## Introduction